 But once you’re able to understand the purpose of feelings and how to process them, feelings become a helpful tool that shows you what you need, rather than a nuisance you need to “contain” or “manage.”

-3. Believing thoughts are facts and inability to recognize unhelpful or distorted thoughts
+3. Believing thoughts are facts and an inability to recognize unhelpful or distorted thoughts

 I’d say 100% of my clients struggle with stressful thoughts.
-On some days, I’ll put myself in that camp as well.
+On some days, I’d put myself in that camp as well.
 It’s a constant struggle because of how we’re wired physiologically.

-But our negativity doesn’t stop there – we also have more receptors in our brain to perceive negative over positive experiences.
-This creates something called positive-negative asymmetry – meaning the criticism is going to sting more and last longer compared to the fleeting joy from the praise.
-Dr. Rick Hanson describes it as the Teflon effect – where positive experiences will slide off like Teflon and negative experiences will cling on like velcro.
+But our negativity doesn’t stop there – we also have more receptors in our brain to perceive negative experiences over positive experiences.
+This creates something called positive-negative asymmetry, meaning the criticism is going to sting more and last longer compared to the fleeting joy from the praise.
+Dr. Rick Hanson describes it as the Teflon effect, where positive experiences will slide off like Teflon and negative experiences will cling on like velcro.